St. Peter's Church (Manhattan): Early history

 Mexican artist Jose Vallejo painted an icon of the Crucifixion and Nunez de Haro, archbishop of Mexico City, gave it to St. Peter parish in 1789; it hung above the main altar.
 Father William O'Brien, the first pastor, is remembered for his tireless service to the citizens of New York during the yellow fever epidemics of 1795 and 1798.
 In 1800 the first free Catholic school in New York State was established at St. Peter's.
 On March 14, 1805, at St. Peter's Church, Saint Elizabeth Ann Seton converted from the Episcopal Church to Catholicism.
 Thereafter, she often prayed before the painting of the Crucifixion above the main altar.
 The Catholic Church later canonized her, the first native-born United States citizen so honored.

 On December 24, 1806, parishioners celebrated the Christmas Eve vigil inside the church building.
 This Catholic celebration still infuriated some Protestants who viewed it as an exercise in "popish superstition".
 Protesters tried to disrupt the Mass, and the ensuing melee injured dozens, with one policeman killed.

 In October 1836, the cornerstone for a larger St. Peter's Church was laid, and by February 1838 the current structure was built.
 In addition to Roman Catholic services, from 1899 to 1916 St. Peter's also hosted services in the lower church for Byzantine-rite Syrian and Lebanese Catholics, who during that period did not have their own church.
 St. Peter's Church is the first place Fr.
-Edward Frederick Sorin, founder of the University of Notre Dame, celebrated Mass upon his arrival in America in 1842.
+Edward Frederick Sorin, founder of the University of Notre Dame and St. Edward's University, celebrated Mass upon his arrival in America in 1842.